 MORPHOLOGIC DIAGNOSIS: Subcutis: Lipoma, breed not specified, canine.

 Signalment (JPC # 1958368): Age and breed unspecified, dog

 HISTORY: A large, soft, subcutaneous mass

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, subcutis, and panniculus carnosus: Expanding the subcutis; elevating the overlying dermis and epidermis; widely separating adnexa; and separating, surrounding, and replacing skeletal muscle bundles is a poorly circumscribed, infiltrative neoplasm composed of densely packed adipocytes with distinct cell borders and a single, clear, 50-80 um cytoplasmic vacuole that compresses and peripheralizes the nucleus.
-Nuclei are flattened and hyperchromatic.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, subcutis, and panniculus carnosus: Expanding the subcutis; elevating the overlying dermis and epidermis; widely separating adnexa; and separating, surrounding, and replacing skeletal muscle bundles is a poorly circumscribed, infiltrative neoplasm composed of densely packed, mature adipocytes with distinct cell borders and a single, clear, 50-80 um, cytoplasmic vacuole that compresses and peripheralizes a flattened and hyperchromatic nucleus.
 Mitoses are not observed.
+Skeletal muscle fibers are often either replaced or are shrunken with angular margins (atrophy) or swollen with pale, vacuolated sarcoplasm (degeneration).
 Multifocally, apocrine glands are mildly ectatic.
-Skeletal muscle bundles are multifocally mildly atrophied characterized by disorganization of myofibers with paler staining.

 MORPHOLOGIC DIAGNOSIS: Haired skin, subcutis: Infiltrative lipoma, breed not specified, canine.

 Signalment (JPC #1900656): Age and breed unspecified, dog

 HISTORY: A firm subcutaneous mass from the shoulder